MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-prepare-tenant.md

 # Tutorial: Prepare your customer tenant to sign in users in a Node.js CLI app

-This tutorial series demonstrates how to build a Node.js command line interface (CLI) and prepare it for authentication using the Microsoft Entra admin center.
+This tutorial series demonstrates how to build a Node.js command line interface (CLI) app and prepare it for authentication using the Microsoft Entra admin center.
 You'll use the [Microsoft Authentication Library for Node](/javascript/api/%40azure/msal-node) (MSAL Node) library to authenticate your app with your Microsoft Entra ID for customers tenant.
 Finally, you'll run the application and test the sign-in and sign-out experiences.

-In this tutorial;;
+In this tutorial;

 > [!div class="checklist"]
 >